theNewFlesh/hidebound/sphinx/intro.rst

 Data begins as files on disk.
 Hidebound creates a JSON-compatible dict from their name traits and file traits and then constructs an internal database table from them, one dict per row.
-All the rows are then aggregated by asset, and converted into a JSON blobs.
+All the rows are then aggregated by asset, and converted into JSON blobs.
 Those blobs are then validated according to their respective specifications.
-Files from valid assets are then copied or moved into Hidebound's data directory, according to their same directory structure and naming.
+Files from valid assets are then copied or moved into Hidebound's content directory, according to their same directory structure and naming.
 Metadata is written to JSON files inside Hidebound's metadata directory.
 Each file's metadata is written as a JSON file in /hidebound/metadata/file, and each